ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/signed-exchange.md

 Confirm that the signed exchanges are compatible with the Google AMP cache.
 This related to their discoverability on search engines such as Google Search.

-To test signed echanges in the Google AMP cache, open DevTools, enable `Preserve log`, and visit a URL such as `https://example-com.cdn.ampproject.org/wp/s/example.com/`.
+To test signed echanges in the Google AMP cache, open the network tab in DevTools, enable `Preserve log`, and visit a URL such as `https://example-com.cdn.ampproject.org/wp/s/example.com/`.

 DevTools will show a `200` with a `signed-exchange` row, and a `from signed-exchange` row, if the request was successful.